 What is a TFCC tear and does it need surgery?
+Can a TFCC heal without surgery?
 I am a physician who had a TFCC tear diagnosed on MRI.
 I never got surgery, why?
 How did I heal this problem?
 Let’s dig in.

 What Is a TFCC Tear?